-Therefore, the micro-station is modeled by several solid bodies connected by joints.
-A typical stage (here the tilt-stage) is modeled as shown in Figure 2.84 where two solid bodies (the fixed part and the mobile part) are connected by a 6-DoFs joint.
-One DoF of the 6-DoFs joint is "imposed" by a setpoint (i.e. modeled as infinitely stiff), while the other 5 are each modeled by a spring and damper.
+Therefore, the micro-station is modelled by several solid bodies connected by joints.
+A typical stage (here the tilt-stage) is modelled as shown in Figure 2.84 where two solid bodies (the fixed part and the mobile part) are connected by a 6-DoF joint.
+One degree of freedom of the 6-DoF joint is "imposed" by a setpoint (i.e. modelled as infinitely stiff), while the other 5 are each modelled by a spring and damper.
 Additional forces can be used to model disturbances induced by the stage motion.
 The obtained 3D representation of the multi-body model is shown in Figure 2.85.

-The ground is modeled by a solid body connected to the "world frame" through a joint only allowing 3 translations.
-The granite was then connected to the ground using a 6-DoFs joint.
-The translation stage is connected to the granite by a 6-DoFs joint, but the D_y motion is imposed.
-Similarly, the tilt-stage and the spindle are connected to the stage below using a 6-DoFs joint, with 1 imposed DoF each time.
-Finally, the positioning hexapod has 6-DoFs.
+The ground is modelled by a solid body connected to the "world frame" through a joint only allowing 3 translations.
+The granite was then connected to the ground using a 6-DoF joint.
+The translation stage is connected to the granite by a 6-DoF joint, but the $D_y$ motion is imposed.
+Similarly, the tilt-stage and the spindle are connected to the stage below using a 6-DoF joint, with 1 imposed degree of freedom each time.
+Finally, the positioning hexapod has 6-DoF.

 Figure 2.84: Example of a stage (here the tilt-stage) represented in the multi-body model software (Simulink - Simscape).
-It is composed of two solid bodies connected by a 6-DoFs joint.
-One joint DoF (here the tilt angle) can be "controlled", the other DoFs are represented by springs and dampers.
-Additional disturbing forces for all DoF can be included.
+It is composed of two solid bodies connected by a 6-DoF joint.
+One joint degree of freedom (here the tilt angle) can be "controlled", the other degrees of freedom are represented by springs and dampers.
+Additional disturbing forces for all degrees of freedom can be included.